druidfi/omen/README.md

 ## All other environments

-Use following ENV variables to set up Drupal:
+Use following ENV variables to set up Drupal in your servers or containers:

 - `APP_ENV` as current environment, e.g. `dev`, `test` or `prod` (default: `prod`)
 - `DRUPAL_DB_DRIVER` as database driver (default: `mysql`)